YESTERDAY I spent the whole day recycling art, or at least preparing to. There’s an awful lot of it!

 Full-Studio Syndrome

-It’s a real problem.
+Whilst all this drawing is creative, it’s also a real problem.
 I left art college many years ago but have never really lost the art habit.
 The result is easy to see: folders of drawings take up all the selves, the canvas racks are full, over-used studio frames fill the wall space.
 The lack of space has become a real disincentive to paint.
 As an artistic business model, it isn’t working.
 The art has to leave the studio.

 Over the last ten years I’ve been painting less and less.
 This is partly because of the increasingly international nature of my silhouette-cutting engagements.
 It’s also partly because I wrote a book (Mastering Silhouettes) and then made a film (Silhouette Secrets).
 I really did have to put my painting career on hold.
 However, I’m now realising that the main reason is simply because my studio is full.
 I cannot paint because there’s nowhere left to put the paintings!